-- Substance abuse -- consuming excessive amounts of caffeine, alcohol, recreational drugs, or certain prescription medications such as stimulants can disrupt natural sleep-wake cycles.
+- Substance abuse.
+Consuming excessive amounts of caffeine, alcohol, recreational drugs, or certain prescription medications, such as stimulants, can disrupt the body's natural sleep-wake cycles.
 Smoking can cause restlessness and quitting smoking may also cause temporary insomnia.

-- Menopause -- between 30 - 40% of menopausal women experience insomnia.
+- Menopause.
+Between 30 to 40% of menopausal women experience insomnia.
 This may be due to hot flashes, night sweats, anxiety, or fluctuations in hormone levels.

 The following factors may increase an individual's risk for insomnia:

 - Age.
 The elderly are more prone to insomnia.

 - Gender.
 Women are more likely to have insomnia than men.

 - Travel across time zones

 Clinical history (including all current medication and recreational drug use) and physical exam are usually sufficient to make the diagnosis.
 Polysomnography, an overnight sleep study, can be helpful to rule out other types of sleep disorders, such as breathing-related sleeping disorder.